On the relative Minimal Model Program for fourfolds in positive and mixed characteristic

 Since $(S,B_S + \frac{k-1}{k}A_S)$ is relatively F-regular and

 Lemma \ref{l-1} implies that the section corresponding to $F + mA_S$ lies in the image of the above map.
-This concludes the construction of $G_m$, and so we obtain a lift $G_0 \in |k(K_X+S+B+A)|$ of $F$. \end{proof}
+This concludes the construction of $G_m$, and so we obtain a lift $G_0 \in |k(K_X+S+B+A)|$ of $F$.

+In mixed characteristic, since surjectivity of maps of coherent sheaves may be checked on completions of closed points, we can complete at a closed point $z \in Z$ of positive residue characteristic and assume that $Z = \Spec R$ for a complete Noetherian local domain $R$ (note that this need not preserve $\Q$-factoriality).
+By \cite[Corollary 7.8]{BMPSTWW20} (and \cite[Corollary 7.5]{BMPSTWW20}), $S$ stays prime after the base change to the completion (here we use that $-(K_X+S+B+A)$ is relatively ample).
+Now the proof follows the positive characteristic case word for word with $F$-regular replaced by $+$-regular, Proposition \ref{p-ext} replaced by Proposition \ref{p-ext-mixed}, and the surjectivity of $S^0$ replaced by the surjectivity of

-\begin{lemma} Let $(X,B)$ be a projective globally F-regular pair defined over an $F$-finite field of characteristic $p>0$, let $L$ be a Weil divisor, and let $ \Gamma$ be an effective $\Q$-divisor.
-If $g\in H^0(X, \OO_X(L))$ corresponds to a divisor $G\in |L|$ such that $G\geq \Gamma$, then $g\in S^0(X, B+\Gamma; L)$. \end{lemma} \begin{proof} By replacing $X$ by its regular locus, we can assume that it is regular and hence factorial.
+\end{proof} \begin{lemma} Let $(X,B)$ be a projective globally F-regular pair defined over an affine variety over an $F$-finite field of characteristic $p>0$ (resp.\ a globally $+$-regular pair defined over a complete local Noetherian domain of characteristic $(0,p)$ for $p>0$), let $L$ be a Weil divisor, and let $ \Gamma$ be an effective $\Q$-divisor.
+If $g\in H^0(X, \OO_X(L))$ corresponds to a divisor $G\in |L|$ such that $G\geq \Gamma$, then $g\in S^0(X, B+\Gamma; L)$ (resp.\ $g\in B^0(X, B+\Gamma; L)$). \end{lemma} \begin{proof} First, we deal with the positive characteristic case.
+By replacing $X$ by its regular locus, we can assume that it is regular and hence factorial.
 Further, we perturb $B$ so that its index is not divisible by $p$.
 Since $(X,B)$ is globally F-regular, we have a splitting of